Calendar of Free Activities

 Learn how to successfully transform your verge into a bird-friendly waterwise garden and save water, money and time!

-This environmentally-friendly Waterwise Verge Makeover Incentive Program is run by the City of Mandurah for local residents wishing to nurture a waterwise garden on their verge.
+This environmentally-friendly Waterwise Verge Makeover Incentive Program at Falcon Pavilion in Lynda Street is run by the City of Mandurah and is free for local residents wishing to nurture a waterwise garden on their verge.
 The plants chosen for waterwise gardens require less water and maintenance, help cool the local area, and are great for supporting other plants and wildlife around the City.

 To receive free plants, vouchers, seeds, mulch etc. towards your verge transformation, find out more and book your free place.